-Talon Windwalker, who writes the blog 1Dad1Kid, has been traveling with his son since May 2011.
+Talon Windwalker, who writes the blog 1Dad1Kid, has been traveling with his daughter since May 2011.
 Through planning their travels, Talon has had to sort through loads of information about obtaining visas.
 Realizing it would be helpful to have summarized information all in one place, he put together an ebook about visas.
 Since regulations vary depending on country of citizenship, his book focuses on getting visas as a US citizen.

 Visas for every country

 I asked Talon if I could review his book because I thought it would be helpful to my readers from the US.
 But I never expected it to list every country in the world!

 He lists every country in the world, including overseas territories that you might not even realize are part of another country.
 For each country, he has researched the US Department of State, embassies and consulates, and first-had experience from other travelers.